MadhavJivrajani/proJect-HaasiL/README.md

 Drop an email at madhav.jiv@gmail.com to get access to the CSV files being used.

 ### TODO:
-1. Extremely fancy and attractive front-end
+- [x] Log data based on tags, subjects, correctly and wrongly answered questions.
+- [x] Re-ask a fraction of previously wrongly answered questions.
+- [x] Log data about individual students.
-2. Figure out gamification.
+- [x] Figure out gamification.
+- [x] Reformat JSON and modify code.
-3. Integrate gamification.
+- [ ] Integrate gamification.
-4. Pictures with corresponding questions.
+- [ ] Pictures with corresponding questions.